 If I had thoughts on this, I would like the thoughts to be upon distributed proof-of-truth protocols, which would be used by news media to verify witnesses and reality of the facts in their stories, which seems timely in the age of fake news, alternative facts, and easy simulation of fake shit.

-If you actually want to USE blockchain for their current main boring-but-useful purpose (currencies), see transferring money.
-There are many versions of this idea.
-Bitcoin may be the worst one, albeit dominant.
+If you actually want to use blockchains for their current main boring-but-useful purpose (currencies), see transferring money.
+There are many blockchains of this idea.
+Bitcoin may be the worst one, but it’s (still somehow?) dominant so you want it for those network effects.

 If you want to use blockchains for (partially) offline internet access, that is also a thing; see Zeronet, which uses blockchains to implement a certain kind of sneakernet.